-Compliance with the KCMA/ANSI standard is verified by initial testing, periodic plant inspections and testing and yearly retesting.
+Compliance is verified by initial testing, periodic plant inspections and testing and yearly retesting.
 All testing is performed by accredited independent laboratories.

-Companies not licensed with the KCMA/ANSI Quality Certification Program may not claim or imply conformance with these standards for their products.
+Companies not licensed with the KCMA Quality Certification Program may not claim or imply KCMA certification with these standards for their products.
 KCMA, as the proprietary sponsor, reserves the right to question any claims of conformance and to test the products of any manufacturer making such claims.
-Should KCMA discover that a manufacturer is falsely representing that their products meet these standards, KCMA will take appropriate legal action.
-Products not constructed in the U.S.A. do not qualify for certification status.
+Should KCMA discover that a manufacturer is falsely representing that their products are KCMA certified, KCMA will take appropriate legal action.

 How do I know who manufactured my certified cabinet?

 Below the certification seal, the name of the manufacturer or a code representing the manufacturer is included.
 You can use the KCMA’s search tool to find a manufacturer’s name by using the code.

 Contact Chuck Arnold (firstname.lastname@example.org) for a copy of the ANSI/KCMA A161.1 American National Standard.